Measles is present in a number of countries overseas and occasionally causes outbreaks in New Zealand.

 Once a notification of measles is received by the local public health service, the early childhood service or school the child attends will be contacted urgently by public health staff who will provide information and advice to the manager or principal.

 A student or teacher with measles must stay away from school or ECE while infectious.
-Unimmunised children/students, or those with no immunity to measles, who have been close contacts of a measles case during the infectious stages will be excluded from school or ECE service for 14 days from their last contact.
+Unimmunised children/students, or those with no immunity to measles, who have been close contacts of a measles case during the infectious stages will be excluded from school or ECE service from 7 days after their first contact until 14 days after their last contact.
 This exclusion also applies to students taking part in sporting events.